Home / News / Technology / AI / Elon Musk, OpenAI Lawsuit Fast-Tracked after Failed Bid to Block ‘Frankenstein’ For-Profit Shift

 Key Takeaways

-• Earlier this year, Musk sued OpenAI for reneging on the terms of an agreement to operate the enterprise as a non-profit.
+• Musk sued OpenAI for reneging on the terms of an agreement to operate the enterprise as a nonprofit.

 OpenAI’s For-Profit Transition

-Details of OpenAI’s proposed new structure first emerged in September.
-Under the plan, the non-profit board that currently oversees OpenAI’s operations will be sidelined.
+Details of OpenAI’s proposed new structure first emerged in September 2025.
+Under the plan, the nonprofit board that currently oversees OpenAI’s operations will be sidelined.

 The lawsuit takes issue with OpenAI’s original move to set up a profit-making entity under the board’s control in 2019.

-For Musk, OpenAI getting into bed with Microsoft appears to have been a major contributing factor behind his decision to sue.
+OpenAI’s partnership with Microsoft appears to have been a major contributing factor behind Musk’s decision to sue.

-Back in 2016, when Musk was still involved in the then-recently formed OpenAI, he expressed skepticism that Microsoft could bring anything positive to the table.
+Back in 2016, when Musk was still involved in the then-newly formed OpenAI, he expressed skepticism that Microsoft could bring anything positive to the table.

-Meanwhile, the prospect of Google Deepmind dominating the nascent AI sector caused him “extreme mental distress,” emails recently disclosed as part of the lawsuit revealed.
+Meanwhile, the prospect of Google DeepMind dominating the nascent AI sector caused him “extreme mental distress,” recently disclosed emails revealed.

 In the latest filing, the plaintiffs claim that OpenAI and Microsoft, “through a series of exclusive arrangements, interlocking directorates, and predatory practices,” have “seized control of nearly 70% of the market for generative artificial intelligence products.”

-“It cannot lumber about the marketplace as a Frankenstein, stitched together from whichever corporate forms serve the pecuniary interests of Microsoft and Altman at any given moment.”
+“It cannot lumber about the marketplace as a Frankenstein, stitched together from whichever corporate forms serve the pecuniary interests of Microsoft and Altman at any given moment,” the document concludes.

 Antitrust Allegations